Osek (Teplice District): Etymology

-Osek is a common Czech toponymy.
-The word osek denotes a cut trunk, but it also could mean a cut forest.
+Osek is a common Czech toponym.
+The Czech word osek denotes a cut trunk, but it also could mean a cut forest.

 Geography

 Osek is located about 9 km west of Teplice and 24 km west of Ústí nad Labem.
 The municipal territory briefly borders Germany.
-The southern part of the territory with the built-up area lies in the Most Basin, the northern part lies in the Ore Mountains.
+The southern part of the territory with the built-up area lies in the Most Basin and the northern part lies in the Ore Mountains.
 The highest point is the mountain Vlčí hora at 891 m above sea level.
 The stream Osecký potok flows through the town.

 Salesiova výšina is a rock city of huge quartzite blocks, pillars and fissures west of the town proper.
 It is protected as a nature monument.